BishopFox/badPods/README.md

 Multiple likely paths to full cluster compromise (all resources in all namespaces)

 ### How?
-If you only have `privileged=true`, you can eventually get an interactive shell on the node like in the cases above, you start with non-interactive command execution as root and you'll have to upgrade it if you want interactive access.
+If you only have `privileged=true`, you can eventually get an interactive shell on the node, but you start with non-interactive command execution as root and you'll have to upgrade it if you want interactive access.
 The privesc paths are the same as above.

 ### Usage and exploitation examples
 [yaml/priv-only/README.md](yaml/priv-only/README.md)